GSA/https/pages/hsts.md

 Strict-Transport-Security: max-age=31536000; includeSubDomains; preload
 ```

-While you can't hardcode the entire internet into a big list, the HSTS preload list is a simple, effective mechanism for locking down HTTPS for the near future.
-As the [web transitions fully to HTTPS](https://www.w3.org/2001/tag/doc/web-https) over the long-term, and browsers can start phasing out plain HTTP and defaulting to HTTPS, the HSTS preload list (and HSTS itself) may eventually become unnecessary.
+In the long term, as the [web transitions fully to HTTPS](https://www.w3.org/2001/tag/doc/web-https) and browsers can start phasing out plain HTTP and defaulting to HTTPS, the HSTS preload list (and HSTS itself) may eventually become unnecessary.

+Until that time, the HSTS preload list is a simple, effective mechanism for locking down HTTPS for an entire domain.

 ## HSTS as a forcing function